Clients: Health Equity

 Rhode Island Executive Office of Health and Human Services

-Introduce a health equity performance incentive into Rhode Island’s Medicaid ACO program.
+The state believed it was important to introduce a health equity performance incentive into Rhode Island´s Medicaid Accountable Care Organization program.

-Bailit Health worked with the state Medicaid agency and a work group comprised of Accountable Entities (Medicaid ACOs) and managed care organizations to devise a “measure of measures” that stratifies existing measures in the state’s quality incentive program by member race, ethnicity and language.
+Bailit Health worked with the state Medicaid agency and a work group comprised of Accountable Entities (Medicaid ACOs) and managed care organizations to devise a “measure of measures” that stratifies existing measures by member race, ethnicity and language which are part of the state´s quality incentive program.

 Back to Top >